direct mail list

 Why the Source of Your List Matters

-Alternatively, when you get your list directly from the county, the information will be VERY up-to-date—it's literally the most current data you can get because you're getting it directly from the source.
+Alternatively, when you obtain your list directly from the county, the information will be very up-to-date.
+It's the most current data you can get, as you're getting it directly from the source.
 And for what we're trying to do, current and accurate data is crucial.

 The downside to purchasing your list directly from the county is that you'll usually have to pay a higher price for it.
 Even more annoying is that some county lists can come in some wildly bizarre formats that require a lot more time and mental energy to sort through.